Rivera2021/Proteomics_Pipeline/README.md

         - Output_file_path: Directory path for storing results
         - QCNORM: Whether the normalization is made before or after the QC based on gene expression behavior.
 PRE_QCNORM (Normalization before QC), POST_QCNORM (Normalization after QC)
         - CoarseConditions: Features from metadata to build design matrix of DESeq normalization.
 These features will be used to select comparisons
         - METHOD_NORM: Normalization method.
-Standard (Normalization obtained from DESeq object)
+'Standard' (Normalization obtained from DESeq object) or 'Standard_Parallel' (Standard DESeq2 method but using parallelization with clustermq)
         - VST_FILTER: Whether to apply Variance Stabilizing transformation to the normalized matrix.
 VST_ON or VST_OFF.
 VST_ON recommended
         - SVD_FILTER: Whether to apply SVD truncation to eliminate noisy PCA direction contributions.
 SVD_OFF or SVD_ON
         - PlotPCA: Whether to produce PCA plots.
 'PCA_PLOT'
         - Control_Neg_PCA: Negative control to show in PCAs.
 Use "" if only samples associated to a particular treatment are desired in the plot
         - Control_Pos_PCA: Positive control to show in PCA.
 Use "" if there is none.
+        - MEM_MB: Memory parameter for parallelization with register_dopar_cmq from clustermq package.
+Only used when METHOD_NORM = 'Standard_Parallel'
     - Output:
         - DESeq_Norm.RData: DESeq2 object with normalization and DEG information
         - Norm_Data.xlsx: Normalized count matrix